-Some time ago, Peter bought bitcoins.
-Now, he is going on vacation in Europe and he needs Euro.
-Apart from bitcoins, he has Chinese yuans as well.
+Peter lives in Bulgaria and is keen about money exchange, trading, cryptocurrencies and financial markets.
+Some time ago, Peter bought Bitcoins (BTC) and paid for them in Bulgarian levs (BGN).
+Now, he is going on vacation in Europe and he needs Euro (EUR).
+Apart from the Bitcoins, he has Chinese yuans (CNY) as well.
 Peter wants to exchange his money for Euro for the tour.
 Write a program that calculates how much Euro he can buy, depending on the following exchange rates:

-The exchange office has commission fee within 0 to 5 percent from the final sum in Euro.
+The exchange office has commission fee within 0% to 5% from the final sum in Euro.

 Three numbers are read from the console: